 As companies change to the cloud, they’re losing track of their assets.
 Laptops are being left at home, files are being stored in the cloud, and other devices are being shared between employees and frequently lost or forgotten.
-To guard against cyberattacks, companies need to have a plan that monitors all their assets—from laptops to cloud services—and puts protective measures to safeguard against attacks on those assets.
-The information here will help you learn how to create such a strategy so you can protect your organization from cyberattacks.
+To guard against cyber attacks, companies need to have a plan that monitors all their assets—from laptops to cloud services—and puts protective measures to safeguard against attacks on those assets.
+The information here will help you learn how to create such a strategy to protect your organization from cyberattacks.

 Despite its benefits, a cloud environment poses new challenges for information security teams.
 For example, it’s hard to monitor assets in a shared-nothing model and harder still when organizations forget what assets they own in a bring-your-device world.
 The best way to guard against cyber attacks is to take an enterprise-wide view of all your assets, from desktops and laptops to mobile devices and cloud services.
 A good cybersecurity strategy doesn’t just map out each asset’s vulnerabilities but also looks at how technology can be used proactively to make them safer.

-You may already have some technology that enables you to track physical assets—now you need technology that will do the same thing with your cloud resources.
+You may already have some technology that enables you to track physical assets.
+Now you need technology that will do the same thing with your cloud resources.
 To create a well-rounded security plan, look at how technologies work together to keep you safe from attack: What tools are available that let you identify threats?
-Can these tools provide data about where perils come from?
+Can these tools provide data about where data breaches come from?
 How quickly can these tools update themselves?
 It’s not enough to know what’s available; ask questions about how well they work together or if one is better than another.

 The last step is forming a detailed action plan around those answers.
 In addition to specifying who should be involved in which parts of any project, it defines exact steps toward achieving goals and priorities for action items.

-Next, organizations should review each technology with tools like forensics platforms to find vulnerabilities in both hardware and software.
-For instance, when problems do arise (and they will), it will be easier to see where issues originated when data is centralized instead of spread across systems around different offices.
+Organizations should review each technology with tools like forensics platforms to find vulnerabilities in both hardware and software.
+When problems do arise, it will be easier to see where issues originated when sensitive data is centralized instead of spread across systems around different offices.

-Finally, organizations should implement technologies that collect threat intelligence across each business unit so teams can stay up-to-date with potential attacks facing their specific department.
+Organizations should also implement technologies that collect threat intelligence across each business unit.
+Then teams can stay up-to-date with potential attacks facing their specific department.
 Businesses should seek strategic alliances with other firms that use similar technologies for additional insights into potential weaknesses in their security approaches.

-Staying up-to-date with technology trends helps keep companies nimble when responding to ever-changing business demands—but technology moves so quickly today it can be hard to know which solutions will work best for your organization.
+Staying up-to-date with technology trends helps keep companies nimble when responding to ever-changing business demands.
+But technology moves so quickly today that it can be hard to know which solutions will work best for your organization.

 Here are a few tips for staying with technology advancements: